MicrosoftDocs/win32/desktop-src/DevIO/dbt-configchanged.md

 ---
-Description: 'The system broadcasts the DBT\_CONFIGCHANGED device event to indicate that the current configuration has changed, due to a dock or undock.
-An application or driver that stores data in the registry under the HKEY\_CURRENT\_CONFIG key should update the data.' ms.assetid: 'e5e33970-b17e-4723-98aa-e242f90fe4e7'
+Description: The system broadcasts the DBT\_CONFIGCHANGED device event to indicate that the current configuration has changed, due to a dock or undock.
+An application or driver that stores data in the registry under the HKEY\_CURRENT\_CONFIG key should update the data. ms.assetid: e5e33970-b17e-4723-98aa-e242f90fe4e7
-title: 'DBT\_CONFIGCHANGED event'
+title: DBT\_CONFIGCHANGED event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DBT\_CONFIGCHANGED event